-While Google is ingeniously avoiding a direct confirmation that user behavior is a huge influence on rankings, with Yandex – there is no debate.
-Here, user engagement metrics are an important ranking factor (spoiler: a way more crucial than backlinks).
+While Google is ingeniously avoiding a direct confirmation that user behavior is a huge influence on rankings, with Yandex — there is no debate.
+Here, user engagement metrics are an important ranking factor (spoiler: one of several ranking factors far more crucial than backlinks).
 Those sites that encourage their users to stay longer on them will almost always rank higher than their competitors.

 The influence of user experience is especially powerful when it comes to queries with so-called commercial intent.
 It means that all ecommerce sites should provide impeccable search experience.
 I'm planning to devote a separate section of the article to this subject, please read on.

 What you need to remember from this point is that you should absolutely avoid manipulating user behavior.
 Yandex is not a newbie to punishing severely.

 The blackest-hat techniques that you can apply to make Yandex angry are:

 - Use of software and plugins that emulate user behavior, like faking page visits, mimicking internal visits from page to page, creating unnatural comments and spam.
 The search engine can locate that software and punish the site for crooked methods.

 - Use of cheating techniques, like planting malware and viruses that pose a risk to users as well as automatic redirects to third-party resources or downloading another program when the user downloads something else.

 - Aggressive display of ads (including pop-ups) — Yandex updated its core algorithm in 2012 and 2014 to spot and punish sites with intrusive pop-up windows that interfere with UX and content accessibility.

 Plus, you can monitor user behavior by using Yandex.Metrica and analyzing (regularly) your web server logs.